 '''

 def compare_timings(f, g, args):

-"""Compare the timings of 'f' and 'g' with arguments 'args'.
+"""Compares the timings of 'f' and 'g' with arguments 'args'.

 Inputs:

-f (func): first function to compare.
+f (callable): first function to compare.

-g (func): second function to compare.
+g (callable): second function to compare.

-args: arguments to use when callings functions 'f' and 'g',
+args (any type): arguments to use when callings functions

-i.e., call f with f(args).
+'f' and 'g'

 Returns:

-comparison (str): The comparison of the runtimes of functions
+comparison (string): The comparison of the runtimes of functions

-'f' and 'g' in the following format:
+'f' and 'g' in the following format :

 Timing for <f>: <time>

 Timing for <g>: <time>

-"""
+where the values inside <> vary depending on the inputs)

 '''

-(Hint: You can gain access to the name of many functions by using its func\name() method.
+Hint: You can gain access to the name of many functions by using its func_name method.
 However, this method does not exist for all functions we will be interested in timing.
-Therefore, even though it is not as clean, use str(f) to print a string representation of f.)
+Therefore, even though it is not as clean, use str(f) to print a string representation of f.